Pema Khandu: Hamara Arunachal Abhiyan

-Border Security

-A total of 1,451 vibrant villages have been mapped, and 455 priority villages have been designated as part of the Vibrant Village Program (VVP), which was unveiled in the Union Budget.
-Zemithang, Taksing, Tuting, Chayangtajo, and Kibithoo Kaho Meshai are the five village clusters chosen as pilot projects.
-Various activities, including local festival celebrations, sporting events, cultural gatherings, and Seema Darshan, have been initiated in the selected villages.
-A trial initiative has been started in Kaho, Kibithoo, and Meshai, located close to the Tibet border.

-The state adopted the Model Village Cluster Strategy in 2021–2022, emphasizing the coordinated development of border villages and settlements up to 50 kilometers from the Line of Actual Control (LAC).
-Cluster, Convergence, and Community have been prioritized, and foot suspension bridges (FSBs) and strategically significant roadways will be constructed.

-To achieve net-zero carbon emissions by 2070, the Golden Jubilee Border Villages Illumination Programme has installed around 6,000 solar streetlights in 728 border villages across 13 border districts.
-In border villages, 50 micro and mini-hydro projects are underway, of which 9 have been completed in Phase I.

-To supply fruits and vegetables to the Indian Army and paramilitary soldiers stationed in the state, the state government initiated the popular Mission Krishi Veer initiative.

 Social Life

 Serving as the Chairman of the Bodhi Language and Literature Promotional Society, Pema Khandu has also worked for preservation of cultural and linguistic heritage.
 He has undertaken significant initiatives for environmental conservation and community health, including a widespread plantation drive in Tawang district and organizing periodic medical camps.
 Pema Khandu has actively promoted education through various programs in Tawang district, while also nurturing cultural vibrancy by patronizing talent searches and preserving traditional songs through singing talent shows in Tawang and West Kameng districts.

 He has also fostered community engagement through organized games and sports at village, block, and district levels, and promoting civil-military relations through the annual celebration of Maitree Diwas, aiming for unity and cooperation between civilians and the military in the region.

 Interests

 In addition to his political engagements, Pema Khandu has been a patron of music, with a specific emphasis on highlighting the cultural heritage of the Monpa tribe by endorsing musicians and promoting Monpa songs.

 Pema Khandu has been enthusiastic for various sports, including football, cricket, badminton, and volleyball.
 He has promoted sports by organizating cricket tournaments within his constituency.
 He also advocates for uplifting the state's athletes, enabling their participation in a diverse range of national and international sporting events.
 Since 2019, Khandu has served as the President of the Arunachal Pradesh Football Association.